boto/boto3/docs/source/guide/security.rst

 AWS Identity and Access Management (IAM) is an AWS service that helps an administrator securely control access to AWS resources.
 IAM administrators control who can be *authenticated* (signed in) and *authorized* (have permissions) to use AWS resources.
 IAM is an AWS service that you can use with no additional charge.

-To use Boto 3 to access AWS, you need an AWS account and AWS credentials.
+To use Boto3 to access AWS, you need an AWS account and AWS credentials.
 To increase the security of your AWS account, we recommend that you use an *IAM user* to provide access credentials instead of using your AWS account credentials.